kiko-g/feup-esof/README.md

 >
 > **Normal Flow**:
 > 1. The attendee turns internet and gps connection on.
-> 2. The attendee will indicate that he wants to be guided to a conference he has selected.
+> 2. The attendee will indicate he wants to be guided to a conference he has selected.
 > 3. The system will search for optimal route.
 > 4. The attendee will follow directions given by the application.
 > 5. The attendee will reach the conference location.